totten/loco/doc/specs.md

 ## The 'export' lists extra options that would be used for exporting to
 ## another process-manager (eg systemd).
 export:
-  ## When exporting, all explicit env-vars are included with the export.
-  ## Additionally, you may use a regex to pass-through more vars.
+  ## When exporting, you may pass-through environment variables from the
+  ## runtime context to the systemd unit.
   ## Default: '/^(PATH|NIX_SSL_.*)$/'
   include_env: 'REGEX'

+  ## The preferred systemd service "Type", e.g. "simple" or "exec".
+  ## Default: 'exec'
+  type: SYSTEMD_TYPE

 ## The 'services' defines each of the processes we will run.
 services: